 Freedom Mobility offers the strongest, most stable and versatile walkers available on the market today.
 We will carefully assess your needs and will recommend solutions based on your unique mobility challenges.
-The walkers and rollators in our Maryland store can accommodate individuals from 4’ 8” to 6’ 6” tall and up to 400 lbs.
+The walkers and rollators in our Central Maryland store can accommodate individuals from 4’ 8” to 6’ 6” tall and up to 400 lbs.
 Most models offer a comfortable padded seat.
 If you suffer from poor endurance, poor balance or use bottled oxygen, we can find you a product that addresses these issues.

 Our walkers have been thoroughly tested and most come with a lifetime warranty on frames.
 A five-year warranty on braking systems and a one-year warranty on all other components apply to most models.
 Keep in mind that the warranty benefits are applicable to the original owner only.
 Many of our walkers also come with a unique five-year insurance replacement policy against vandalism and theft.
-Located in Hanover, Maryland, we serve customers from Glen Burnie, Towson, Rockville, Annapolis, Owings Mills and throughout the Baltimore area.
+Located in Hanover, Maryland, we serve customers from Glen Burnie, Towson, Rockville, Annapolis, Owings Mills and throughout Central Maryland.

 Difference Between a Walker and a Rollator